Ready, Set, Go! An Introduction to Job Matching

 Job matching is ultimately a collaborative support process.

 The keys to understanding and implementing a unique competitive advantage are to define your organizational goals and expectations and to know your people and support their growth.
-Integrating these two ideas is a powerful, effective method for increasing efficiency, improving performance beyond your expectations, and as a result retaining your best people.
+Integrating these two ideas is a powerful and effective method for increasing efficiency, improving performance beyond your expectations, and, as a result, retaining your best people.

 Before we get to how to match people with jobs, let’s take a step back.